y-pleim/adiabatic_fermi_hubbard/docs/html/_sources/getting_started.rst.txt

     Ground state energy: -16.156581328882908
     Ground state energy (PBC): -15.63070980671954

-Using `qiskit-nature`'s eigensolver
+Using ``qiskit-nature``'s eigensolver
-'''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''
-This example illustrates the methods in the `AdiabaticCircuit` class which can be used for validating the ground state energy resulting from adiabatic state preparation.
+This example illustrates the methods in the ``AdiabaticCircuit`` class which can be used for validating the ground state energy resulting from adiabatic state preparation.

 ::